Sheldon Beise: Biography

 Beise was killed in an automobile accident in 1960.
-Beise was driving on Minnesota's Highway 7 when his car left the highway ten miles west of Minneapolis and hit a tree.
+He was driving on Minnesota's Highway 7 when his car left the highway ten miles west of Minneapolis and hit a tree.
 He was alone in the car and suffered a fractured skull.
 He reportedly fell asleep at the wheel while driving to his home in rural Excelsior, Minnesota.
 Upon learning of Beise's death, Bierman told reporters, "This comes as a great shock to me.
 Shelly was a great football player, a real personal friend and a grand fellow in every way."
 Beise was survived by wife and two children, Barbara and Grant.

-Beise was posthumously inducted into the University of Minnesota's "M" Club Hall of Fame in 2006.
+He was posthumously inducted into the University of Minnesota's "M" Club Hall of Fame in 2006.